nastapasta/nastia-design/notes/on-creating-this-site.md

 After that, nothing could stop me, I made a fork and started a new branch using Eleventy.
 After a few days and a few gray hairs, I got the site you are reading now – or rather, <a href="https://github.com/nastapasta/nastia-design">its first version</a>.

 I've coded this site by myself, using plain HTML and CSS with help of tutorials and ChatGPT to hunt the layout bugs.
-Code is stored in a public GitHub repository and deployed via Vercel.
+Code is stored in a public GitHub repository.
+Deployment is handled by Vercel.
 I'm using a simple open-source static site generator, Eleventy.
 For typography, I use Instrument Sans and Source Serif 4 (serifs are better for readability, they say), both available on Google Fonts.

 The site is still a work in progress:
 - Case studies are unfinished — they require their own, special layout;